Kosovo Judicial Council: Appointment of judges

 court administrators, developing and overseeing the budget of the judiciary, determining the number of judges in each jurisdiction and making recommendations for the establishment of new courts.

-New courts shall be established according to law.
+Composition

-The Kosovo Judicial Council shall be composed of thirteen members, all of whom shall possess relevant professional qualifications and expertise.

-Members shall be elected for a term of five years and shall be chosen in the following manner:
+The Kosovo Judicial Council is composed of 13 members, all of whom should possess relevant professional qualifications and expertise.
+Members are elected for a term of five years and are chosen via the following procedure: